Modelling the galaxy-halo connection with semi-recurrent neural networks: Predictions

 \subsubsection{Stellar-Halo Mass Relation}

 Numerical integration of the true and predicted \ac{sfh} for each galaxy is used to plot the \ac{shmr}, shown in \cref{fig:shmr}.
-A typical median absolute residual in the logarithmic stellar mass is 0.079 dex for central galaxies, and 0.094 dex for satellites.
+Median absolute residuals in the logarithmic stellar mass are 0.079 dex for central galaxies, and 0.094 dex for satellites.

-Despite the accuracy of this result, the network under-predicts the stellar mass of high mass galaxies.
-We will see next that another prevailing problem is the intermittent failure of the neural network to predict short bursts of star formation, which, despite their brevity, will have significant influence on the spectroscopy of a galaxy.
-In general, this serves to subtly reduce the scatter in the \ac{shmr}, and consequently this is also true for scatter in metallicity.
+Despite the accuracy of this result, the network under-predicts the stellar mass of most galaxies.
+Another prevailing problem, discussed below, is the failure of the neural network to predict short bursts of star formation, which, despite their brevity, will have significant influence on the spectroscopy of a galaxy.
+In general, this serves to reduce the scatter in the \ac{shmr}, and consequently this is also true for scatter in metallicity.